 Among the bunches of long, thin green leaves are these winter blossoms.
 These clumps are ideal for smaller hanging baskets because they are typically 12 to 18 inches broad.
-Winter irises require full sun to thrive, but they are simple to care for.
+Winter irises require full sun to thrive but are simple to care for.

 No list of winter plants is complete without a mention of the crocus.
 This flowered perennial can withstand the most challenging winters.
 Their fragile blossoms can resist freezing frost and retain exquisite colour all winter.

-There are many gorgeous colours that crocus blossoms can bloom in, including pink, white, purple, and even yellow.
+Crocus blossoms can bloom in gorgeous colours, including pink, white, purple, and even yellow.
 Nothing beats seeing signs of spring amid a gloomy day.

 Can Hanging Baskets Survive Winter?

-Just make sure you choose hardy plant varieties, which are those that can survive in cold climates.
-You're well on making a winter hanging basket that looks wonderful and is simple to maintain if you use winter-hardy container plants.
+Just make sure you choose hardy plant varieties which can survive in cold climates.
+You're well on making a wonderful winter hanging basket that is simple to maintain if you use winter-hardy container plants.